NanditaWaghchoure/Azure_End_to_End_Data_Engineering_Project/README.md

 Now these transformed data is final data and these data is stored into Azure Synapsis service

+Hence, Data Engineers is suppose to work on On-premise SQL server DB according to their requirements which is done in this project

-And our cleanest form of data is now into Azure Synapsis and now we can make report out of our project.
+And our cleanest form of data is now into Azure Synapsis and now we can make report out of our project

 To make a report I have connected Azure Synapsis to PowerBI and created report of our data

+This Data engineer project is the solution for Data engineers to perform modifications on  On-preSQL server